panglesd/slipshow/docs/visual-structure.rst

    presentation.
 16:9 is often the best fit for projector and laptop screens, but here we are going to specify 4:3 even though it is the default.
 If you are targeting phones, you might choose 9:16.

 So, let's start with the small clock at the top.
-We could use an image...
-But let's simply add an emoji: ``🕰️``!
+We could use an image… But let's simply add an emoji: ``🕰️``!
 Create a ``gnome.slp`` file with the following
 content: